vladigleba/vladigleba.github.io/source/_posts/2014-02-27-im-leaving-linode-for-digitalocean.markdown

 # A Word About Future Posts

-Now that I’ve successfully moved Phindee over to DigitalOcean, I will use the next three posts to show you how I went about deploying Phindee from scratch.
+Now that I’ve successfully moved Phindee over to DigitalOcean, I will use the next four posts to show you how I went about deploying Phindee from scratch.
 This is how I plan on breaking it down:

 - Deploying Rails Apps, Part 1: Securing the Server
 - Deploying Rails Apps, Part 2: Setting up the Server
+- Deploying Rails Apps, Part 3: Configuring Nginx and Unicorn
-- Deploying Rails Apps, Part 3: Configuring Capistrano
+- Deploying Rails Apps, Part 4: Configuring Capistrano

-I'll publish part 1 next week, part 2 the following week, and part 3 the week after that.
+I'll publish a part per week, starting with part 1 next week.
 Stay tuned!